VarinKala/CP-31/README.md

 TLE Eliminators' CP-31 Sheet solved by me

 ## Use makefile to compile a file
-make FILE=path/to/file.cpp
+- Compile: make FILE=path/to/file.cpp
-To run: ./a.out
+- To run: ./a.out